cpp-red-lion/cpp-red-lion.github.io/blog/cpponsea2022/tripreport.md

 ## Social

 I would be lying if I would say I went to C++ On Sea just for the great content.
-Truth is a big part of the joy was reuniting with great friends after 2+ years of pandemic and online events.
+Truth is, a big part of the joy was reuniting with great friends after 2+ years of pandemic and online events.

 ![](img/buds1.jpeg)
 ![](img/buds2.jpeg)